4 × 200 metres relay: Description

+The imperial distance analogue to the event is the 4 × 220 yards relay, contested at a total of 880 yards which is slightly longer than the 800 m metric distance.
+It was contested at the AIAW Indoor Track and Field Championships and other American and British meets until the switch to metric in the 1980s.

 World record

 The men's world record was set in 2014 at the inaugural IAAF World Relay Championships in Nassau, Bahamas.
 The record was set by a Jamaican team consisting of Nickel Ashmeade, Warren Weir, Jermaine Brown and Yohan Blake in a time of 1:18.63.
 The women's world record is 1:27.46, set by a squad called Team USA "Blue" LaTasha Jenkins, LaTasha Colander-Richardson, Nanceen Perry, and Marion Jones on April 29, 2000, at the Penn Relays in Philadelphia, Pennsylvania.